Pisa Tinoisamoa: Professional career

-Pre-draft

 St. Louis Rams

-Tinoisamoa was drafted out of the University of Hawaii by the St. Louis Rams in the second round (43rd overall) of the 2003 NFL Draft.
+Tinoisamoa was selected out of the University of Hawaii by the St. Louis Rams in the second round (43rd overall) of the 2003 NFL draft.
 On July 24, 2003, Tinoisamoa signed a four-year $2.90 million contract with the Rams.

 In his rookie season he played in all 16 games and finished the season with 76 tackles, two sacks and three interceptions.
 He was the first Rams rookie to lead the team in tackles.

 The following season, he recorded a career-high 95 tackles and 1.5 sacks.
 In 2005, he led the team tackles for the third straight season, recording 94.
 He also recorded 1.5 sacks and two interceptions.